Wedeto/Mail/README.md

-# WASP\Mail
+# Wedeto\Mail

 Mail is a class to send mails using a SMTP server.
-It was derived from Zend\Mail, which is the reason it is published using the New BSD license rather than MIT, like the rest of WASP.
+It was derived from Zend\Mail, which is the reason it is published using the New BSD license rather than MIT, like the rest of Wedeto.

 ## Features